eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 **Algorithm 3: find**

-We want to find the first occurance of some element `e` in an array `a`.
+We want to find the first occurence of some element `e` in an array `a`.
 This is inspired by methods like [String::indexOf](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/lang/String.html#indexOf(int)) and